varnish/Varnish-Book/varnish_book.rst

 	..
 Cache control
 	A rather unique feature of Varnish is that it allows you to control the input of the hashing algorithm.
 	The key is by default made out of the HTTP Host header and the URL, which is sufficient and recommended for typical cases.
-	However, you're able to create the key from something else.
+	However, you are able to create the key from something else.
 	For example, you can use cookies or the user-agent of a client request to create a hash key.

 	.. multiple objects
-	The HTTP protocol specifies that multiple objects can be served from the same URL, depending on the preferences of the client.
+	HTTP specifies that multiple objects can be served from the same URL, depending on the preferences of the client.
 	For instance, content in *gzip* format is sent only to clients that indicate *gzip* support.
 	Varnish stores various objects under one key.
 	Upon a client request, Varnish selects the object that matches the client preferences.